simp/pupmod-simp-rsyslog/REFERENCE.md

 **NOTE: THIS IS A [PRIVATE](https://github.com/puppetlabs/puppetlabs-stdlib#assert_private) CLASS**

-Sets up TCPWrappers for RSyslog both plain TCP and TCP over TLS as necessary

 **NOTE:** This actually **opens** the TCPWrappers rules for RSyslog since testing has shown that it was prone to some odd connectivity errors.
 Both IPTables and an internal allow list protect RSyslog connections.